 On Feb.
 7, 2014, after a grueling three-week trial, the jury returned a verdict in favor of the Hemonds.
 The jury awarded the family $22.5 million for past and future medical expenses, prosthetics, lost earning capacity, lost enjoyment of life, and other factors.
 It was the second largest jury verdict in Vermont history.

-On the weekend of July 11-12, Mike and Tracey traveled to Maine, where they visited with the Gideon family and met the support staff – legal assistants, paralegals and others – at Berman & Simmons.
+On the weekend of July 11-12, Mike and Tracey traveled to Maine, where they visited with our attorney’s family and met the support staff – legal assistants, paralegals and others – at Berman & Simmons.
 The visit was a capstone of sorts to a legal saga that began five years ago, and a celebration that justice was done in one of the largest civil cases in the recent history of northern New England.

 The visit was documented by reporter Marnie MacLean of New England Cable News.
 Click here to watch the reporton the NECN website.

-“Mike and Tracey wanted to personally come to Maine to thank the people here in our office who contributed so much to the success of their case,” Gideon said.
+“Mike and Tracey wanted to personally come to Maine to thank the people here in our office who contributed so much to the success of their case,” our attorney said.
 “It really means something to me that they would travel all the way here to Maine to pay tribute to the rest of our trial team.”

 “I consider Mike and Tracey as friends as much as they were my clients.
-We spent so much time together, and the pressures were enormous,” Gideon said.
+We spent so much time together, and the pressures were enormous,” our attorney said.
 “The defendants used every tactic they could to delay the court process and to blame Mike for what happened, and we just had to keep our heads up and press forward.
 In the end, justice was done.”